 I have written an article covering privacy-centric Linux distros.
-Today I used Septor Linux, a distro designed to surf Internet anonymously.
-If I had used it earlier, I would have extended the list to 6 best privacy-centric Linux distro.
+Today I used Septor Linux, a distro designed to surf the Internet anonymously.
+I would have extended the list to the 6 best privacy-centric Linux distro if I had used it earlier.

-As I said above that there are already Linux distros that focus on users privacy.
-What is different or unique in Septor, how does it make users anonymous, and what tools does it use?
+As I said above that there are already Linux distros that focus on users’ privacy.
+What is different or unique in Septor, how does it make users anonymous, and what tools it uses?
 We’ll discuss it all in this article?

 Based on Debian, KDE Plasma, And Tor

-Septor Linux is based on Debian, and uses Tor technologies to make users anonymous online.
-Septor 2019.4 has Linux kernel 4.19 and customized version of KDE Plasma 5.14.3.
+Septor Linux is based on Debian and uses Tor technologies to make users anonymous online.
+Septor 2019.4 has Linux kernel 4.19 and a customized version of KDE Plasma 5.14.3.

 If you do not know what Tor is, you can read this guide to know Tor in detail.
-But in short, Tor network transfers users requests through different other Tor clients used by people in other parts of the World which makes users completely anonymous.
+But in short, the Tor network transfers users’ requests through different other Tor clients used by people in other parts of the World, which makes users completely anonymous.
 Due to this nature of transferring requests through many clients, it is also called the onion network.

 Septor Routes all traffic through Tor

-Septor Linux either includes tools that are already built to use tor or the team configures other tools to use Tor to gain complete anonymity.
-For example, Tor web browser and OnionShare are the tools that are already preconfigured to use Tor for anonymity.
+Septor Linux either includes tools already built to use tor, or the team configures other tools to use Tor to gain complete anonymity.
+For example, the Tor web browser and OnionShare are already preconfigured to use Tor for anonymity.

 Besides these apps, Septor has a wide collection of daily-use apps — from music player, graphics tools like GIMP, LibreOffice, KWallet to VeraCrypt for files encryption and so on…